 Located in Hyderabad, Charminar is a place which has been bestowed with great relevance in Indian history.
-Built-in the year 1591, we can say that it is not just a historic treasure but also one of the major landmarks of Hyderabad city.
+Built in 1591, it is not just a historic treasure but also one of the major landmarks of Hyderabad city.

-One can see that in the construction of this building a great emphasis has been laid on the Indo-Islamic architecture style.
+A great emphasis has been laid on the Indo-Islamic architectural style of this building.
 The striking architectural feature of this place will astound you with its immense creativity.
-On an annual basis, this spot witnesses a considerable amount of tourist footfall owing to its historical beauty.
+On an annual basis, this spot, witnesses a huge footfall of tourists owing to its historic beauty.
 The long history of this place includes the existence of the mosque on its top floor.
-It has been there since its inception which has been now close to 400 years.
+The mosque has been there since its inception, that is to say from 400 years ago.

 Muhammad Quli Qutb Shah built this historical fort in 1591 after shifting his capital from Golconda to Hyderabad.
 There are various theories behind the construction of Charminar.
-However, the most prominent one says that it was constructed for the eradication of Cholera, a deadly disease which was widespread during that time.
+However, the most prominent one says that it was constructed for the eradication of Cholera, a deadly disease that was widespread during that time.
 Yes, the sultan had prayed for the end of Cholera which had caused many deaths in his city.
-He had taken a pious oath according to which, after the elimination of this plague he would build a mosque and as his wish was granted, he built the mosque on the very site where he had prayed.
+He had taken a pious oath as per which, after the elimination of this plague, he would build a mosque.
+And by God's grace, his wish was granted.
+It was then that he built the mosque on the very site where he had prayed.

 Whereas according to the book, Days of Beloved Qutb Shah constructed the Charminar in the year of 1592 on the very spot where he had first glimpsed his future queen Bhagmati.
 Though this story was completely rubbed off by historians and scholars, it has become popular folklore among the locals.